helins/templ-lib.cljc/README.md

-cp                 Print the classpath cp:del             Delete cached classpath deploy             Deploy this project to Clojars dev:clojure        Start Clojure JVM dev environment (NREPL on port 14563) dev:cljs           Start CLJS dev environment (NREPL on port 14563, server on port 8000) install            Install jar to local Maven repo jar                Build a jar for this project
+cp                 Print the classpath cp:del             Delete cached classpath deploy             Deploy this project to Clojars ; need username and path to file with Clojars token devclojure         Start Clojure JVM dev environment (NREPL on port 14563) dev:cljs           Start CLJS dev environment (NREPL on port 14563, server on port 8000) install            Install jar to local Maven repo jar                Build a jar for this project